openai/gym/README.md

 ## Important notice

-### Due to issues with the domain registration, the documentation has been moved to [https://www.gymlibrary.dev/](https://www.gymlibrary.dev/) as opposed to the old .ml address.
+### The team that has been maintaining Gym since 2021 has moved all future development to [Gymnasium](https://github.com/Farama-Foundation/Gymnasium), a drop in replacement for Gym (import gymnasium as gym), and this repo isn't planned to receive any future updates.
+Please consider switching over to Gymnasium as you're able to do so.

 ## Gym